jash2427/Github-SE-LAB/README.md

 # Github-SE-LAB
-This is a demo repository created for understanding GitHub. all the modification will be done here
+This is a demo repository created for understanding GitHub.
+GITAM HYD WELCOMES YOU all the modification will be done here